 You know the story — for the most part.
 In 1948, Land Rover launched the Series 1; a cheap, cheerful and mechanically simple 4X4 with little concessions to comfort.
 A decade later, in the 1950s, it attempted to develop a slightly softer take on the design with the ‘Road Rover’.
 It didn’t work out.
 So, by the time the 1960s reared its swinging head — and the Ford Bronco and Jeep Wagoneer were cornering the SUV market across the pond — things were getting serious.
 A solution had to be found.

 Thankfully, the president of US operations for Land Rover had some initiative.
-He took one of the brand’s basic Series II models, retrofitted it with a fierce all-aluminium Buick V8 engine, and shipped it to Britain.
-Call it a nudge in the right direction.
+He took one of the brand’s basic Series II models, retrofitted it with a fierce all-aluminium Buick V8 engine, and shipped it to Britain; in what you could call a nudge in the right direction.
 But it was a nudge that worked — because it shifted Charles Spencer King, Land Rover’s chief engineer of new vehicle projects, into gear.

 Many factors contributed to the first prototype.
 The engine?
 Adapted from that Buick V8.
 The suspension?
 Inspired by the Ford Bronco’s.
 And the permanent four-wheel drive transmission?
 Suggested by King after he spent weeks having to drive across rough scrubland to work every day (part of the Solihull factory site was being redeveloped at the time).
 Even the prototype’s styling, a task usually given to the famed David Bache’s in-house design team, was mostly cooked up by the engineers themselves.
 And they did one hell of a job.

-But this first true Range Rover, after years and years of development and redevelopment, had eventually arrived.
+But this first true Range Rover, after year upon year of development and redevelopment, had eventually arrived.
 And it was critically acclaimed.
 The beautiful boxy thing had a top speed of 100 mph; unheard of for such a bulky vehicle.
-It had a towing capacity of over three tons, enough room to comfortably carry five passengers and hydraulic disk brakes on all four of its four-wheel wheels.
+It had a towing capacity of over three tons: enough room to comfortably carry five passengers and hydraulic disk brakes on all four of its four-wheel wheels.
 Because that was the big draw; that groundbreaking, pioneering four-speed, dual-range, permanent four-wheel drive system.

 But the Range Rover’s achievements didn’t start and end with the spec sheet.
 Over the 27 years the Classic was officially in production, it worked up quite the resumé.
 In a masterstroke of advertising patter, it was launched as ‘A Car For All Reasons’ — and it certainly lived up to the hype.
 In 1979, French rally driver Alain Génestier won the first ever Paris-Dakar Rally in a Range Rover Classic, and his fellow countryman René Metge repeated the feat just two years later.